Xlendi Tower and Surrounding Area

-I've been having a lot of visiting friends and family lately which made me think of new areas to explore.
-Xlendi Tower is one of those places that have been on my radar for a while, but I never actually made it to the tower.
-So I thought having my dad over would be a great excuse, plus after a small trek we could justify Xlendi's delicious ice cream!
-So pretty good deal I think! :)
+I’ve been having a lot of visiting friends and family lately which made me think of new areas to explore.
+Xlendi Tower is one of those places that have been on my radar for a while, but I never actually made it to the tower, until now!
+I thought having my dad over would be a great excuse, plus after a small trek we could justify Xlendi’s delicious ice cream!
+So pretty good deal I think! 🙂

 Conveniently enough there is a parking area just next to the path that takes you to the tower.
 So we left my car there and started walking.

 Soon you will reach this tiny bridge, which is also a nice photo opportunity.
 After you cross the bridge the path will get a bit trickier, but still manageable.
 I would recommend you to wear comfortable shoes that are appropriate for uneven surfaces.
 Also the view gets more amazing the further you go.
 The cliffs in this part of Gozo are just stunning.

 Here is the Xlendi tower with a jaw-dropping cliffs backdrop.
 This tower is the oldest free standing coastal watchtower in Gozo and it was built back in 1650 as one of the Lascaris towers.
 Its original purpose was to defend Xlendi Bay and keep out pirates and smuggles.
 The tower was armed with two 6-pounder guns, which were later changed to 4-pounders with its own Capo Mastro (Detachment Commander) and a Bombardier.
 The Xlendi Tower served as guardian of the bay until 1871.

 The entrance to the tower is via an external flight of stairs, but the tower is currently closed as it’s undergoing reconstruction.
 This is a shame, but there is more to see then just the tower.
 If you follow the path and pass the tower you will get to see some beautiful seashore with salt pans and amazing natural creations. 🙂